actix/actix-web/guide/src/qs_7.md

 A builder-like pattern is used to construct an instance of `HttpResponse`.
-`HttpResponse` provides several methods that return a `HttpResponseBuilder` instance, which implements various convenience methods that helps building responses.
+`HttpResponse` provides several methods that return a `HttpResponseBuilder` instance, which implements various convenience methods for building responses.

 > Check the [documentation](../actix_web/dev/struct.HttpResponseBuilder.html)
 > for type descriptions.

-The methods `.body`, `.finish`, `.json` finalize response creation and return a constructed *HttpResponse* instance.
-If this methods is called for the same builder instance multiple times, the builder will panic.
+The methods `.body`, `.finish`, and `.json` finalize response creation and return a constructed *HttpResponse* instance.
+If this methods is called on the same builder instance multiple times, the builder will panic.

 ```rust